-When we moved, it was the start of the summer holidays, and I was in a place where I knew nobody, with a three year old and nine month old, while my husband got to grips with a brand new job.
-But within days I had found the local toddler group, open all through the holidays, and full of other mums who lived moments away, ready with a cup of coffee, support and a hug whenever I needed them.
+We moved at the start of the summer holidays, with a three year old and nine month old, and knowing not a soul.
+But within days I had found the local toddler group, which was open all through the holidays, and full of other mums who lived moments away: always ready with a cup of coffee, support and a hug whenever I needed them.
 They are still some of my closest friends.

-Milton Keynes, you’re the biggest place I’ve ever lived, and getting bigger – about 230,000 residents – but we’ve never lived anywhere with such strong sense of community, and one into which we’ve been welcomed with such open arms.
-The school events – fairs, discos, festivals; the village events – fetes and scarecrow trails; the MK events – fireworks night at Campbell Park, the summer Play Days, charity Christmas lights co-ordinated by all the residents in several areas each year – it’s wonderful, and it’s all so inclusive.
+Milton Keynes, you’re the biggest place I’ve ever lived, and you’re getting bigger – about 230,000 residents – but we’ve never lived anywhere with such strong sense of community, and one into which we’ve been welcomed with such open arms.
+The school events: fairs, discos, festivals; the village events: fetes, Cubs and Scouts, the scarecrow trails; the MK events: fireworks night at Campbell Park, the summer Play Days, charity Christmas lights co-ordinated by all the residents in several areas each year – it’s wonderful, and it’s all so inclusive.
 Everyone is welcome in MK.
-(We even know almost everyone in our street – unheard of, for us).
+(And we even know almost everyone in our street – unheard of, for us).

-Where we lived before, there was limited choice – for all of us.
+Where we lived before, there was limited choice for all of us in a lot of matters.
 Jobs, schools, activities, days out – many of these couldn’t be achieved without a car journey, and usually at some distance.
-Here, we all have so much choice, in our careers and in our leisure.
-Businesses, traditional and modern, flourish here and so do the job opportunities,.
-Before coming here, I never imagined it would be possible to start my own business.
-In our hugely diverse community, we can to meet and get to know so many people, of so many different backgrounds.
+Here, we all have so much choice, in our careers, education, and in our leisure.
+Businesses, traditional and modern, flourish here and so do the job opportunities.
+I could not have considered to starting my own business before moving here, and in our hugely diverse community we can get to know so many people, of so many different backgrounds.
 And there’s London, with all of its cultural and historic riches, winking at us from only 35 minutes away on the train.